tal-zvon/ssh_flc/INSTALL.rst

 it may get added to iptables again a minute later.
 This will only happen once.
 As long as more than one minute has passed since the entry was added, you should be fine.

+NOTE 2: Unless you have some custom scripts that save your iptables rules when you power off the system, and restore them when you start up, a simple reboot will clear everyone from the ban list